 Member Contact What is your role in the mental health treatment team meetings?
 Integration of Rehabilitation with Mental Health Treatment thru Frequent Team Member Contact How do you help practitioners remember to talk about work with their clients?
 Do you ever suggest work for people who are unemployed?
 (If peers recommend work for people who are unemployed, reviewers give credit for that component.)
 Integration of Rehabilitation with Mental Health Treatment thru Frequent Team Member Contact Do you participate in meetings with Vocational Rehabilitation counselors?
 Collaboration Between Employment Specialists and Vocational Rehabilitation Counselors How do the Vocational Rehabilitation counselors help people on the IPS team?
 Collaboration Between Employment Specialists and Vocational Rehabilitation Counselors How does everyone work together with clients to develop the employment plan?
 Collaboration Between Employment Specialists and Vocational Rehabilitation Counselors Was the meeting that we observed today a typical meeting?
 Vocational Unit Do you provide coverage when an IPS specialist is away or has a scheduling conflict?
 (This may improve the score, for example, if there is only one IPS specialist but the peer specialist is able to provide back up.)
 Vocational Unit Are the meetings strengths-based?
 Why or why not?
-(This information may also pertain to items Individualized Job Search, Individualized Follow-along Supports, Zero Exclusion Criteria, or Ongoing, Work-based Vocational Assessment.)
-Vocational Unit Do you receive information about outcomes for the IPS program?
-Role of Employment
+(This information may also pertain to items Individualized Job Search , Individualized Follow-along Supports , Zero Exclusion Criteria , or Ongoing , Work-based Vocational Assessment .)
+Vocational Unit , vin subou , vouronu independent.